uxlfoundation/foundation/README.md

 You can also find out more about our mission, projects and how to contribute in the [UXL Foundation Charter](/doc/uxl-foundation-charter.rst).

+Find out how to [get started](doc/get-started.rst) with the UXL Foundation projects that implement the oneAPI Specification.

 The community is invited to join the meetings, review the [oneAPI Specification](https://spec.oneapi.io), and read the information in this repo.
 Contributions can be made by joining the Working Groups,